diacritics/database/spec/README.md

 }
 ```

-#### 3.1.1 Visual Diacritic Equivalents
+#### 3.1.1 Visual Equivalents

-Beside of generating all the data into one file the build _automatically_ adds visual diacritic equivalents to `diacritics.json`.
-Behind each diacritic may be several identical looking characters that have a different Unicode code point.
+Beside of generating all the data into one file the build _automatically_ adds visual equivalents to `diacritics.json`.
+Behind each diacritic, ligature or symbol may be several identical looking characters that have a different Unicode code point.
 To make sure the mapping process will catch all of them, these equivalents need to be mapped too.

-These equivalents are added to the language file under `data.{character}.equivalents` (`{character}` is a placeholder for a diacritic).
+These equivalents are added to the language file under `data.{character}.equivalents` (`{character}` is a placeholder for a character).

 Example (only showing one lower case diacritic):